Angling Resources and Information Centre

 Angling season for all freshwater fish species opens on April 15th each year.
 Find detailed information on common game fish species from the links below:

-Information on smelt fishing can be found on page 46 of the 2018 Angling Summary.
+More information on smelt fishing can be found on page 39 and 40 of the 2021 Angling Summary.

 Where can I access fishing spots?